ddxgz/linkedinfo-web/README.md

 # build for production with minification
 npm run build
+> check errors from eslint if not able to open in browser

 # build for production and view the bundle analyzer report
 npm run build --report